bjartnes/http-workshop/README.md

 ### 2.2 🧱 Server
 Let's be a server and talk to curl or postman or something.

+### 2.3 🧱 Host headers
+Let's connect with curl to the same IP with different hostnames.

 ## Part 3 - Playing with responses

 ### 3.1 🧱 Redirects